shawnbrown/toron/README.md

 database to handle relationships between labeled data sets from multiple sources.

 While it's preferable to work with data sources that conform to a shared standard, or are otherwise directly relatable, this is not always an option.
-Independently designed sources may use labels (i.e., categories) that cannot be precisely, completely, or consistently related to one another.  `gpn` helps integrate such sources into single, coherent systems to inform real-world decision-making.
+Independently designed sources may use labels (i.e., classes or categories) that cannot be precisely, completely, or consistently related to one another.  `gpn` helps integrate such sources into a single, coherent system to inform real-world decision-making.

 Using `gpn` effectively requires a general understanding of graph theory, familiarity with command-line operations (or the Python